heatherlongail/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_M20AngarvundesTreasure.md

 **Player**: I found the fragment!

-**HIllara** (*Happy 50*): We did it!
-You found the fragment!
-Let not waste any time.
-We must return to Gallows Rock and bring it to Krev.
+**HIllara** (*Happy 50*): We've done it!
+Good work, friend.
+Let us quickly return to Gallows Rock and bring it to Krev.
+I would like to escape this damn cold.

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\FemaleEvenToned\DSilHand_M_DSilHand_M20HC__00013A6E_1.xwm``